ZMedia Purwodadi

 Common Keyword Categories

-This is how job alerts “understand” what to send you.
+This is how job alerts match your profile to relevant opportunities.

 Step 4: Set Alert Frequency Strategically